olufunkesther/LITA-CAPSTONE-PROJECT/README.md

 ### Data Sources
 ---
-The primary source of Data used here is Sale Data.csv and is an open data source that can be freely downloaded from an open source data.
+The primary source of Data used here is the Sale Data provided by the sales department of the organiztaion.
+The Data given is a table array of columns which include Product, Order ID, Customer ID, Region, Order Date, Quantity Sold and Unit Price.

 ### Project Objectives
 ---